TheJ10/multi-tier-cloud-app/docs/performance/README.md

 ## 🔹 Notes
 - Checks failed because the tested route does not return a 200 status.
-- We will adjust the target endpoint in the next steps for cleaner results.
+- I will adjust the target endpoint in the next steps for cleaner results.